Longitudinal Assessment and Natural History of Younger Patients with Medullary Thyroid Cancer and Multiple Endocrine Neoplasia 2 and Their Caregivers

 Further Study Information

-- Performance Status: Ability to travel to the NIH and to undergo evaluations to be performed on this protocol.
+Ability to travel to the National Institutes of Health (NIH) and to undergo evaluations to be performed on this protocol

-- Prior and current therapy: For the purpose of this study subjects who have not previously received medical or surgical treatment, patients, who have previously received medical or surgical treatment, and subjects who are currently receiving medical treatment and or radiation for a MEN 2 related manifestations will be eligible.
-Prior and current treatment for MEN 2 related manifestations will be recorded at trial entry and throughout the study.
+For the purpose of this study subjects who have not previously received medical or surgical treatment, patients who have previously received medical or surgical treatment, and subjects who are currently receiving medical treatment and or radiation for a MEN 2 related manifestations will be eligible; prior and current treatment for MEN 2 related manifestations will be recorded at trial entry and throughout the study

-Individuals who are pregnant or breast feeding or who become pregnant while enrolled on this trial will not be excluded from participation, but will not undergo radiographic evaluations or other studies for research purposes, which might negatively impact on the pregnancy.
+Individuals who are pregnant or breast feeding or who become pregnant while enrolled on this trial will not be excluded from participation, but will not undergo radiographic evaluations or other studies for research purposes

 Trial Contact Information